 The Council has also secured funding in the form of a Heritage Action Zone grant.
-The total project is for \pounds 3.426m, of which the council's share is \pounds 1.130m.
-The current programme includes \pounds 742k of expenditure and resources, with work underway to identify the remaining \pounds 380k that is expected to be funded from s106 receipts.
+The total project is for £3.426m, of which the council's share is £1.130m.
+The current programme all of which is included in the capital programme presented.
+This includes s106 receipts held for transport initiatives which have been applied in agreement with the Lancashire County Council.